hasiburratul/daah/_posts/2025-05-10-assignment-3.md

 ## Then What Do Machines Actually See?
 When Inception sorts faces, it does not start with cheekbone curvature; it starts with light fall‑off, JPEG noise, and accidental background context.
+Fei-Fei Li notes that while computers can now identify objects and generate descriptions, their “seeing” is fundamentally different from human perception, which is deeply contextual and narrative.
 When GPT‑4 flags a portrait as fake, it does so because ears are too smooth.
 Put differently, the detectors’ epistemology is not “realism” but “imperfection.”
 The absence of a glitch is suspicious.

 This has ethical stakes.
 Social media filters increasingly aim for glitch‑free beauty.
 Paradoxically, that “improvement” pushes human selfies toward the GAN corner of the latent map, making authentic people look less real to machines.
 Conversely, GAN researchers are busily injecting stochastic “StyleGAN‑v” imperfections—pores, asymmetry, random chromatic noise—to fool detectors like the full GPT‑4.
 We are locked in a negative arms race where realism is measured by the quantity of mess.